 The most powerful action to save the planet is the most neglected one

-In our latest blog, our Digital and Communications Officer, Olivia Nater, writes that as well as being just and morally essential, achieving global gender equality would make an unparalleled contribution to improving lives, reducing emissions and halting the destruction of nature.
+In our latest blog post, our Digital and Communications Officer, Olivia Nater, writes that as well as being just and morally essential, achieving global gender equality would make an unparalleled contribution to improving lives, reducing emissions and halting the destruction of nature.
 However, it remains a chronically underfunded and overlooked solution.

 Empowered women who have full control over their own bodies and lives have fewer children and make key contributions to environmental sustainability.
 Project Drawdown, a major international study that ranks climate actions according to their effectiveness, found that the combination of educating girls and providing access to family planning could reduce atmospheric CO2 levels by 103 gigatonnes – that’s more than the combined potential of onshore and offshore wind, making women’s empowerment the most effective solution to climate change.